Google’s Plan to Reduce Its Carbon Footprint

 We talk a lot about the software development lifecycle.
 But the lifecycle cuts off at end of the support.
 We are only starting to acknowledge the massive effect the tech industry has on the environment — from source materials to always-on uptime to hardware degradation.

 While most industries’ environmental impact is on a slow but steady decline, the IT industry’s impact is set to double in the next ten years.
 You know, that same crucial decade when we decide if we can stop irrevocably overheating our planet.

 There are few companies with more opportunity to tackle this issue than Google.
 And the company is indeed using some of its considerable means to map out, measure, and gradually reduce its carbon footprint, as Google’s Data Center Sustainability Program Manager Alaa Salama explained to the Data Center Advisor to the United Nations Sustainable Development’s Susanna Kass in a fireside chat at London’s DataCenterDynamics conference.

-Google’s goal is to be powered by 24-hour renewable energy and even to create an excess that goes back into the grid.
+Google’s carbon goal is to eliminate usage and be powered by 24-hour renewable energy and even to create an excess that goes back into the grid.
 Salama said Google’s Finnish data center is at about 99% renewable, but other locations don’t have that sort of possible coverage yet.

 Google Adopts a Circular Economy Model

 In company material, Google has stated that “We constantly look for ways to have a positive environmental impact and be even more responsible in our use of energy, water, and other natural resources — and we want to empower others to do the same.”

 To help in this goal, Google looks to an idea called “circularity.”
 Also called a “circular economy,” it’s an economic concept that looks to create a closed-loop (aka a circle) that emphasizes reuse in a way that limits both the input materials and the waste.
 Google’s sustainability aims to call the circular economy model “restorative and regenerative by design.”

 - Keep products as much in use